algolia/instantsearch-ios/doc/src/widgets.md

 - Have your `ViewController` inherit from `HitsTableViewController` or `HitsCollectionViewController`.
 - In `viewDidLoad`, assign `hitsTableView` to your hits widget, whether it was created programatically or through Interface Builder.
 - At the end of `ViewDidLoad`, call `InstantSearch.reference.addAllWidgets(in: self.view)` to add your widget to `InstantSearch`.
-- override method `tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath, containing hit: [String : Any]) -> UITableViewCell` or `override func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath, containing hit: [String : Any]) -> UITableViewCell` to specify the look and feel of your cell.
+- override method `tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath, containing hit: [String : Any]) -> UITableViewCell` or `tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath, containing hit: [String : Any]) -> UITableViewCell` to specify the look and feel of your cell.
 Note that the method will pass in the hit in one of the params so that you can use it to display the content.
 - *Optional*: override method `tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath, containing hit: [String : Any]) -> UITableViewCell` or `collectionView(_ collectionView: UICollectionView, didSelectItemAt indexPath: IndexPath, containing hit: [String : Any])` to specify what happens when a hit is selected.
 Also, the hit is provided in the param.

 Here is an example: